 Feedback is critical to improvement.
 The explanations explain why you got an answer right or wrong.

-These explanations aren’t the most thorough, but they’re helpful considering that there’s one for each of the 1,700+ questions.
+These explanations aren’t the most thorough, but they’re helpful considering that there’s one for each question.

 Even if you get a question right, I recommend that you thoroughly review answer explanations.
 Just because you were correct doesn’t necessarily mean you were right about it.
 Each question is an opportunity to validate your understanding (if you chose the credited answer) or to learn the legal principle (if you were wrong).